-Your Bank of Marin business account allows you to set Visa Payment Controls that limit or restrict employee transactions based on category, location, spending or time - all backed by the Visa Liability Waiver Program which insures you for up to \$100,000 against eligible losses that might be incurred through card misuse by a terminated eligible card member.
+Your Bank of Marin business account allows you to set Visa Payment Controls that limit or restrict employee transactions based on category, location, spending or time.
+All of these are backed by the Visa Liability Waiver Program, which insures you for up to \$100,000 against eligible losses that might be incurred through card misuse by a terminated eligible card member.
 No other payment tool offers this level of protection from embezzlement or employee fraud.